Best Leaky Gut Supplements

 • Slippery elm powder: 250mg

 Berberine is a particularly interesting inclusion in this leaky gut supplement.
-The alkaloid is found in several plants (including goldenrod and Oregon grape) and activates AMP-activated protein kinase (AMPK), impacting conditions such as type 2 diabetes, metabolic syndrome, hypertension, and high cholesterol.
-Specifically, it lowers blood sugar and HbA1C as effectively as some hardcore prescription medications like metformin without the gut-churning side effects.
+The alkaloid is found in several plants (including goldenrod and Oregon grape).
+It activates AMP-activated protein kinase (AMPK), impacting conditions such as type 2 diabetes, metabolic syndrome, hypertension, and high cholesterol.
+Specifically, it lowers blood sugar and HbA1C as effectively as some hardcore prescription medications like metformin, but without the gut-churning side effects.

 Research about berberine’s effects on a leaky gut is minimal.
-It’s likely included because lower blood sugar can mean fewer cravings, and a streamlined metabolic process means less bloating, leading to improved GI symptoms.
-So, this supplement has less to do with fixing the symptoms of leaky gut than it does with optimizing overall gut health.
+It’s likely included in the Vital Restore formula because lower blood sugar can mean fewer cravings, and a streamlined metabolic process means less bloating, leading to improved GI symptoms.
+So Vital Restore supplement has less to do with fixing the symptoms of leaky gut than it does with optimizing overall gut health.
 It may not be safe for those with diabetes, so consult your doctor before trying Vital Restore.

 One serving of Vital Restore is three capsules, which you can take at any point in the day.
 The formula is gluten-free, vegan, and non-GMO.
 It’s made in an FDA-registered facility and independently tested by a third party for quality assurance.

 One important safety note to consider is that Vital Restore contains 50mg of zinc oxide, which delivers 40mg of elemental zinc.
 According to the National Institutes of Health, 40mg is the tolerable upper intake limit for daily zinc consumption if you’re 19 or older.
-Zinc oxide is not a chelated form of zinc — a process that makes what is normally a poorly absorbed substance a bit easier to get into the bloodstream.
-That means you likely won’t get all 40mg of that dose, but it will take you close enough to the upper limit that you could experience occasional adverse reactions if you also have a zinc-rich diet or take a multivitamin that contains zinc.
+Zinc oxide is not a chelated form of zinc; it hasn’t undergone a process that makes what is normally a poorly absorbed substance a bit easier to get into the bloodstream.
+That means you likely won’t get all 40mg of the dose, but it will take you close enough to the upper limit that you could experience occasional adverse reactions if you also follow a zinc-rich diet or take a multivitamin that contains zinc.

 Pricing